Synovial Biopsy, Synovium, Synovial Fluid & Arthrocentesis

 About H. Ralph Schumacher, Jr., M.D.

-H. Ralph Schumacher, Jr., MD is Professor of Medicine at the University of Pennsylvania School of Medicine, Director of the Arthritis-Immunology Center at the Philadelphia VA, and former Chief of Rheumatology at the VA Medical Center, Philadelphia.
-He has been studying all aspects of the synovium, synovial fluid and crystal deposition disease for 40 years.
+H. Ralph Schumacher, Jr., MD is Professor of Medicine at the University of Pennsylvania School of Medicine, and former Chief of Rheumatology at the VA Medical Center, Philadelphia.
+He has been studying all aspects of the synovium, synovial fluid and crystal deposition disease for more than 45 years.
 He is preparing this resource to make his educational material widely accessible and to encourage dialogues on these subjects.
-He is author of scientific papers, books, and many reviews and editorials.
+As noted in the CV, he is author of scientific papers, books, and many reviews and editorials.
 His work has addressed clinical aspects, light and electron microscopy, immunohistochemistry, molecular biology and physiology of the joint.

 Dr. Schumacher's CV is available online: HRS CV